 8.1 Data transmission over the Internet is inherently insecure and we cannot guarantee the security of data sent over the Internet.

-8.2 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorized way, altered or disclosed.
+8.2 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, interfered with, used or accessed in an unauthorized way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+They will only process your personal data on our instruction and they are subject to a duty of confidentiality.